Suggested Dinner Menu For Entertaining:

 - Preheat oven to 300 degrees F. Set rack in the middle of the oven.
 Butter and flour a 9 1/2 inch springform pan, and tap out excess flour.

 - Bake in the center of the oven for about 1 1/2 hours to 1 3/4 hours, until a light golden color.
 Make sure the center is fairly firm, and the point of a sharp knife inserted in the center comes out clean.
 Cool on a wire rack.
 It will sink slightly as it cools.
-Cover, and chill till serving time.
+Cover, and chill overnight in the refrigerator.
+Remove from pan before serving.

 - Pot Roast craving means fall (goerie.com)